delmarmoreno/wefox/part1/Exploratory.md

 The last section of the page is a maps widget with the location and address of the hotel.

 ## Payment Page
 After we have selected the hotel room details, we will be transitioned to the payment page.
+In this page, the user is expected to insert payment information in  three sections:

+ 1. Personal Information
+In this section, we are expected to submit:

+ - First Name
+ - Last Name
+ - Email
+ - Phone
+ - Address
+ - Country
+ - Nationality

+ 2. Travellers Information
+ Depending on the amount of guests' we have inserted in your booking, we have to insert now their details such as:
+ - Title
+ - First Name
+ - Last Name
+ - For children: age.

+ 3. Payment Method
+We are presented with six options to pay:

+ 1. Pay with Bank Transfer
+ 2. Pay Later
+ 3. Pay with PayPal
+ 4. Pay with Stripe
+ 5. Pay with Paddle
+ 6. Pay with Stempos

+We need to check the box to agree with the terms and conditions.
+And, finally, with click Confirm Booking button.

+## Confirmation Page
+After we have submitted our payment information and clicked Confirm Booking button, we will land in the Confirmation Page.
+This page will contain all the information we have selected in our purchase and a reservation number.
+It will also have a status section at the top.